What to Expect Before and After Hip Replacement Surgery

 Once you and your orthopedic surgeon have decided that hip replacement surgery is right for you, you will meet the team of health care professionals who will participate in your care and guide you through the recovery process.
 Together you and your health care team will work toward regaining your ability to walk and take care of yourself again.

-You will be instructed to do some "prehabilitation," which consists of stretching, strength training and exercises.
+You will be instructed to do some "prehabilitation," which consists of stretching, strength training and exercise.
+In some cases, formal physical therapy be recommended.
 Our replacement program aims to get you as healthy as possible, and that begins prior to surgery.
 The better shape you are in before your procedure, the more quickly your body may be able to recover.

 It is very important that you have someone to assist you through your surgery and recovery.
 Your "coach" can be a family member or a friend who is able to:

 - Attend the preoperative evaluation with you

 - Attend some therapy sessions with you while in the hospital

 - Attend a training session for discharge needs

 - Stay with you at home the first week after discharge

 You will complete a thorough pre-operative evaluation to ensure you will have a successful procedure and that you're armed with all the tools you'll need pre- and post-surgery.
 This evaluation will include your medical history, diagnostic testing, special breathing instructions, pain management education, functional assessment, anesthesia planning, care coordination and more.